Welcome to the campaign to save

 A:

-problem with the present arrangement is that it splits
+this arrangement is that it splits the building in two,

-the building in two, putting the majority of the former
+putting the majority of the former trading area into

-requires planning and listed building consent which
+and listed building consent which has been refused -

-has been refused - and increasing the likelihood that
+and increasing the likelihood that the pub as a whole

 Q: